Skip to content

 Verify the deployment

 Now you can verify the deployment by executing the following command.
-You will see the status of the pods of APK dataplane and APIM Control plane as follows once completed.
+You will see the status of the pods of Kubernetes Gateway and APIM Control plane as follows once completed.

 Pod Status